Tired and uninspired? Borrow my sketchbook ritual

 Something playful.
 Unexpected.
 A strange mix of materials.
 A new way to hold the brush.
 A weird tool.
 Surprise isn’t just fun it leads to discovery.

 Inspiration doesn’t arrive on command.
-It tiptoes in through low expectations and inky hands.
+It often creeps in through low expectations and inky hands.
 A sketchbook isn’t about getting it right.
 It’s about finding your way back to flow.
 Back to energy.
 Back to the part of you that creates simply because it feels good to create.
-It’s where the mess is allowed.
 I like the idea of joy wearing joggers.
 Joy returns in those relaxed moments when we’re not forcing or performing, or chasing some false idea of what "good" looks like.

 Because good looks like doing something.
 Anything at all.

 A sketchbook isn’t a stage.
-It’s a place of freedom.
+It’s a private playground.

 So next time you feel tired or uninspired, don’t reach for brilliance.

-Reach for the small thing may bring you joy.
+Reach for the simplest starting point.
+Reach for a bit of mess.
+Reach for the smallest easiest thing may bring you joy.

 P.S.
 Want more supportive creative guidance?
 Explore my self-paced classes here, full of joyful, no-pressure lessons to nurture your art practice.